mfbz/rift-js/docs/specs.md

 At its core:

 - A **Rift** is a URI using the `rift://` scheme pointing to a hosted iframe UI.
-- **Harpoon Wallet** detects these URIs in webpages (both in links and plain text), prompts the user, and injects the iframe.
+- **Harpoon Wallet** detects these URIs in webpage text content, prompts the user, and injects the iframe.
 - A shared JavaScript SDK (**rift-js**) handles the communication between the injected iframe and the wallet.

 This system provides a seamless way to embed blockchain actions into any digital context, tweets, blogs, websites, or social bios, requiring no native dapp integration.